koljakub/kosmosml/README.md

 # KosmosML
 ### An easy-to-use library for Content-based image retrieval and Image captioning
-Part of **Kosmos**: https://github.com/tomasprorok/kosmos-backend, a two semester project realized within courses Team Project I and II at the University of Ostrava.
+Part of **Kosmos**: https://github.com/tomasprorok/kosmos-backend, a two semester project realized within courses Team Project I, Team Project II and Introduction to Deep Learning at the University of Ostrava.

 ## Features
 ### Custom PyTorch modules